 5. HOTEL GRAMONT OPERA – PARIS

 The Opera district has some good value hotels.
 This is one!

-Every worthwhile hotel in Paris does not have to be a 5 or even 4 star experience.
+Paris hotels don’t have to be a 5 or even 4 star experience to be amazing.
 This is centrally located, a short walk from the Opera, shopping, the Louvre and a few metro stops from the famed Drouot Auction house.
 Exceptionally friendly and helpful staff.

 Hotel Gramont Opera

 75002 Paris, France

 Every Four Seasons offers luxury and Paris’ Georges V is that and more.

 Paris Hotels Top Pick: Paris hotels range from charming to magnificent, this is one of the magnificent.
 The quintessential Paris luxury hotel, the Hotel George V is managed by the Four Seasons and, as such, features such luxe amenities as 17th-century tapestries in its lobbies and private terraces that look out over Paris from its location steps from the Champs-Elysees.

 Devotees of “Sex and the City” may remember it as the hotel where Sarah Jessica Parker and Mikhail Baryshnikov canoodled.
 It’s also where Meg Ryan found her fiancé stepping out on her in “French Kiss.”
 But all that luxury and celeb cred come at a price: “moderate” rooms start at 730 euros a night.

 Tel.: 33 (0) 1 49 52 70 00